isomerpages/moh-upec/_courses-and-seminars/Education Courses/Education Workshop and Courses.md

 </p>
 <p>This session highlights the importance of scene safety and its influence
 on patient presentation.
-It also introduces the updated approach to the Primary Survey, emphasizing the ABCDE framework recommended in the latest paramedic textbook.</p>
+It also introduces the updated approach to the Primary Survey, emphasising the ABCDE framework recommended in the latest paramedic textbook.</p>
 <hr>
 <p><strong>Lecture 2: History Taking and Secondary Assessment</strong>
 </p>
 <p>Participants will learn to conduct comprehensive history taking using
 the mnemonics SAMPLE and LOTARPS, paired with physical assessments.
-The lecture reinforces interpreting vital signs alongside clinical findings and history, and stresses the importance of continuous reassessment.</p>
+The lecture reinforces the interpretation of vital signs in conjunction with clinical findings and history, and emphasises the importance of continuous reassessment.</p>
 <hr>
 <p><strong>Lecture 3: Handover and Documentation</strong>
 </p>